canonical/ubuntu-pro-client/docs/index.rst

 so you are free to select the precise stream of updates and versions you want to apply on any given machine covered by your Pro subscription.

-To help you navigate the various services offered through Ubuntu Pro, click on the tab that best represents your situation for our suggestions on which services might be of interest to you.
+To help you navigate the services offered through Ubuntu Pro, click on the tab that best describes your needs for our suggestions on which services might be of interest to you.
 For example, Pro includes a set of package versions that are compliant with FIPS regulations.
 You will only want these versions on machines that *need* to meet FIPS requirements, so you can choose to enable that stream specifically on those machines.

 .. tab-set::

-    .. tab-item:: Commercial or enterprise
+    .. tab-item:: Commercial

        * **Expanded Security Maintenance (ESM)**